Elegy Engine

 - Think Quake, Half-Life, Unreal, Thief, System Shock.

-- Written in C#, targeting .NET 8, running on Windows, Linux and Android/VR.
+- Written in C#, running on Linux and Windows.

 - MIT-licenced, free for everyone, for any purpose, forever.